owentechnologist/checkandset1/README.md

 *****************   ************************    *************

-testJSONEscapingWithPath called with: addme and {"NEWSTUFF": {"stuff1": "goodStuff"}} and False
+testJSONEscapingWithPath called with: val and {"NEWSTUFF": {"stuff1": "goodStuff"}} and False

         jsonAPIResponse == 1